 Investing in industrial real estate is a great way to add diversity to your investment portfolio.
 However, before you invest in industrial real estate, there are a few things you need to know.

-One of the key things to remember when investing in industrial real estate is that the property must be able to generate a profit.
+One of the key things to remember when investing in industrial real estate is that the property must be able to generate a profit or maintain a healthy Internal Rate of Return (IRR).
 In other words, the property must be able to generate more income than it costs to operate and maintain.
 There are several factors you need to consider when assessing a property’s profitability, including the cost of operating and maintaining the property, the amount of rent you can charge tenants, and the number of capital improvements you will need to make.

 In this article, we will discuss the basics of industrial real estate investment and provide you with some tips to help you get started.

 What Is Industrial Real Estate Investing And How Can You Get Involved?

 Industrial real estate investing is the process of investing in properties that are marketed exclusively for industrial purposes.

 Industrial real estate is a type of commercial real estate that is used to produce, store or distribute goods.
 The most common types of industrial real estate are warehouses and factories.
 Industrial real estate can also include land that is being used for these same purposes.

 There are a few things that industrial real estate sellers should keep in mind when putting their property up for sale.
 First, it is important to understand the market conditions and identify the right buyers that are looking for this type of property.
 Having a realistic idea of what your property is worth is also important.

 Industrial real estate can come in various shapes and sizes, but all types of industrial spaces share one common goal: to provide companies with a functional and productive place to work.
 Some of the most common types of industrial real estate include:

 Typically large, open spaces with high ceilings that are perfect for storing goods and materials.
 These buildings are typically large and open, making them perfect for storing goods or materials.